roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * "The void yields to the prepared."
     *(Emphasizes the value of foresight and expertise.)*

-* "No return, only the path forward."
-    *(A reminder of their one-way journey and focus on the future.)*

 --- Start of ./1.1-GDD-Core-Systems.md ---

 # GDTLancer - Core Systems (Phase 1)

-**Version:** 1.3
+**Version:** 1.5
-**Date:** August 4, 2025
+**Date:** October 31, 2025
-**Related Documents:** 0.1-GDD-Main.md (v1.8), 5.1-GDD-Module-Piloting.md (v1.6), 5.2-GDD-Module-Combat.md (v1.4), 5.3-GDD-Module-Trading.md (v1.1)
+**Related Documents:** 0.1-GDD-Main.md (v1.9), 5.1-GDD-Module-Piloting.md (v1.6), 5.2-GDD-Module-Combat.md (v1.4), 5.3-GDD-Module-Trading.md (v1.1)

 ## 1. Overview

 This document defines the core, cross-cutting gameplay systems required to support the Phase 1 modules (Piloting, Combat, Trading).
 The definitions and terminology herein are designed to align with the existing project codebase to ensure consistency between design and implementation.
-All systems listed are located within the `/core/systems/` directory.
+All systems listed are located within the `/core/systems/` directory and are added as children to the `WorldManager` node in `main_game_scene.tscn`.

-*Note: The `EventBus` is an autoload script (`/core/event_bus.gd`) used for managing engine-level signals.
+*Note: The `EventBus` is an autoload script (`autoload/EventBus.gd`) used for managing engine-level signals.
 It is a core piece of the architecture but is not a gameplay system in the same vein as those listed below.*

 ## 2. System Definitions